 The Career Development Center coordinates a range of activities including internships, externships (job shadowing), and volunteer opportunities to assist students in developing career related skills.
-Qualified sophomores, juniors, and seniors have the opportunity to arrange internships for credit either on campus or in off-campus businesses and organizations where students may apply and expand their knowledge.
+Qualified sophomores, juniors, and seniors have the opportunity to arrange internships for credit either on campus or in off-campus businesses and organizations.
 Students receive expert guidance from a sponsoring faculty member and an on-site supervisor.
-Academic credit may be earned for a wide range of projects in industries such as business, communications, education, fine arts, law, medicine, public relations/marketing, science, and technology.
-Experiential Learning is not available to students in their first semester except with special permission from the Randolph College Internship Director.
+Experiential Learning for academic credit is not available to students in their first year except with special permission from the Randolph College Career Center Director.